-It’s very common that we take on the food belief systems that started from our grandparents, which was further compounded by diet culture, years of social media messages and diet-talk with family, friends and coworkers!
-It’s understandable that it feels uncomfortable to deconstruct this belief system about food.
-The trust has to be rebuilt.
+It’s very common that we take on the same food beliefs and chronic dieting behaviors that started from our grandparents or parents.
+As we grow up in a society that is so heavily influenced by diet culture, it is understandable that it feels uncomfortable to deconstruct this belief system about food and negative body image.
+The trust with food has to be rebuilt.

 When trust with food is violated it takes time to regain the trust.